Probe incompatibility in multiparameter noisy quantum metrology: Application to quantum channel discrimination

 Here we see that the bounds on the total QFI $\CQFI^N$ that we have derived in Sec.~\ref{sec:multiQFIsum} are useful even when considering different channels.
 In particular, if we can find a parametrization such that the HKS conditions are satisfied for all the channels we obtain the following inequality

 where we have highlighted that the SQL bound $\CQFIbnd(\theta)$ generally depends on the value $\theta$ at which it is evaluated.
-We call this inequality a speed limit, a term which is more appropriate when taking a continuous limit, as done in Appendix~\ref{eq:MarkovianBound} for Markovian noise.
+We call this inequality a speed limit, a term which is more appropriate when taking a continuous limit, as done in Appendix~\ref{app:MarkovianBound} for Markovian noise.

 We highlight that the speed limit~\eqref{eq:sequentialMbound} gives a nontrivial result in the regime where $\varepsilon$ is small, i.e. in the regime of large distinguishability.
-For example for $\varepsilon = \frac{1}{2}$ the bound is completely trivial, yielding $N\geq 0$.
-We also remark that in general it is not possible to perfectly discriminate between noisy quantum channels with a finite number of uses~\cite{Duan2009} (or finite time for Markovian noise~\cite{Yu2017b}), unlike for unitary channels~\cite{Acin2001}.
+On the contrary, for $\varepsilon = \frac{1}{2}$ the bound is completely trivial, yielding $N\geq 0$.
+We also remark that in general it is not possible to perfectly discriminate between noisy quantum channels with a finite number of uses~\cite{Duan2009} (or finite time for Markovian noise~\cite{Chen2019f}), unlike for unitary channels~\cite{Acin2001}.

 If instead of fixing a target error~\eqref{eq:targetmaxPH} we require an identical target fidelity between all pairs of final states, which, in terms of the Bures angle, means